inivekin/abosa/abosa.typ

 in failure tae truely assess,
 inconsequence o me tae rest,
 an dominance o due process.
-Wi vain flinch o vocal whimper, that flared signal local spoken, am gasping roach that crawls naewhere, branch in wait, am tae be broken.
+Wi vocal flinch o vain whimper, my local signal's loud spoken, am gasping roach that crawls naewhere, am branch in wait tae be broken.
 If nature isnae stopping me,
 a bug on lens an magnified,
 a simple pest then I must be,